top of page

 01. Bio shot- Copy.jpg

 Marie-Jeanne Musiol is an image artist who also produces experimental videos and books.
 She initially photographed archeological sites in the Mayan jungle and on the Tibetan plateau where traces of ancient lives emerge and activate memory.
-In the course of numerous subsequent walks through the site of the Auschwitz concentration camp, she experienced the limits of photographic representation in the place that materializes contemporary horror.
-The intense energy felt in the vast fields of ruins directed her to seek a more expressive process to translate the felt presence in space.
+In the course of numerous subsequent walks through the site of the Auschwitz concentration camp, she experienced the limits of photographic representation.
+The intense energy perceived in the vast fields of ruins directed her to seek a more expressive process to translate the felt presence in that space.

 She now explores phenomena of an energetic nature and assembles a vast herbarium with the luminous imprints of plants recorded in an electromagnetic field.
 Their bodies of light are expressed in hundreds of images with circumstances varying from sheer radiance to progressive dessication or restoration with hands and thought.
 These experiments reveal seamless fluidity between light and matter, a movement more indicative of quantum fluctuations than solid visible states.